aryateja2106/nested-learning/README.md

 ## 🌱 Open Source & Call for Contributors

 This is an early, community-first reproduction of Nested Learning / HOPE—built by a product-minded tinkerer rather than an AI-native research lab.
 There is no widely published official code from the paper yet, so forks, issues, PRs, and stars are extra valuable for stress-testing the ideas.
 If you try the Colab `cgpu` flow or run `train_hope.py`, please share logs or improvements so others can learn from them.

+### For maintainers and contributors
+- A standard `.gitignore` is included (pyc/venv/logs/IDE caches).
+Keep new artifacts out of version control.
+- Prefer small, reviewable PRs; include `pytest` output for changes that touch code paths.
+- For non-technical testers, point them to `notebooks/quickstart.ipynb` or the `cgpu` Colab flow so they can run without local setup.

 ## 🔗 Related Work